 You can also use the "density" command to tell the program how to calculate the default density it uses to convert units, and the fluid density it reports in the simulation results.
+The program by default uses the Batzle-Wang equation to figure density, but you can use the command "density = phillips" to select the method of Phillips et al., instead.

-The program normally figures density as that of an NaCl solution with the same TDS as the fluid in question, at the temperature of interest.
+As well, the program normally figures density as that of an NaCl solution with the same TDS as the fluid in question, at the temperature of interest.
 With the command "density = chlorinity" you can tell the program to instead use the density of an NaCl solution of equivalent chlorinity.